bhavikmk/M.Tech-Design-Engineering/Projects/doc.md

 ### Starting with Engineering design from very fundamentals

-I'm going through book named "Engineering design: systematic approach" by Pahl.
+- "Engineering design: systematic approach" by Pahl.

 ### Things to keep in mind